 When I speak with people about budgeting I often discover that their discretionary spending is killing their budget.
 Controlling your grocery spending is a great first step to getting out of debt.

 Last summer I got busy and stopped paying attention to my spending.
-You can read about my experience here – What I learned From Busting my budget.
+You can read about my experience here – How To Avoid Busting Your Budget.

 This experience reminded me yet again how important something as simple as grocery shopping can be when budgeting.
-If you take a little bit of time to plan out your grocery trips you can turn it into one of the best items on your grocery list.
+If you take a little bit of time to plan out your grocery trips you can turn it into one of the best items on your budget.

 Let me know if you have any other helpful hints for grocery shopping.
 Please share if you know of anyone who would appreciate this list.